ntu-cam-clic/Social_Decision_Making_Tasks/README.md

 You can try to play the tasks here: https://ntusingapore.qualtrics.com/jfe/form/SV_afMiUPTlQtwZ8SW<br>
 (Note: To return to the first page (the task list), you should first clear cookies and site data, then refresh the webpage.
 You are suggested to install Firefox to try this link as it is easy to clear cookies and site data:
-On Firefox, just need to click the padlock next to the URL, and select Clear Cookies and Site Data.)
+On Firefox, just need to click the padlock next to the URL, and select "**Clear cookies and site data**".)

 ## Files in this GitHub repository
 * **Images** folder.
 This folder stores images used in the socialDMtasks.qsf.
 You can download the images and use them in your own GitHub or Qualtrics account.